microsoft/sqlworkshops/SQLonOpenShift/sqlonopenshift/01_Deploy.md

 - Create a PersistentVolumeClaim where SQL Server databases and files will be stored
 - Deploy a SQL Server container using a declarative .yaml file which will include a LoadBalancer service to connect to SQL Server.

  Kubernetes and OpenShift are *declarative* systems.
-You program how to run and manage objects in OpenShift using a command line tool like oc. yaml files are used to declare how to build and manage objects through the Kubernetes API Server.
+You program how to run and manage objects in OpenShift using a command line tool like `oc`.
+Yaml files are used to declare how to build and manage objects through the Kubernetes API Server.

-In the activity for this module and others in the workshop you will often complete exercises by *executing* `yaml` files using a command similar to this format:
+In the activity for this module, and others in the workshop, you will often complete exercises by *executing* `yaml` files using a command similar to this format:

 `oc apply -f <file>.yaml`